1. Home

 • In the part of the atmosphere known as the Ozone Layer, naturally occurring ozone gas blocks harmful UV rays from the sun.

-• Holes in the Ozone Layer are areas where the ozone has thinned to the point that it can’t prevent as many UV rays from reaching Earth.
+• Holes in the Ozone Layer are areas where the ozone has thinned to the point it can’t prevent as many UV rays from reaching Earth.

 • High concentrations of ozone at this lower level can become a health hazard.